dmcgits/dmcgits.github.io/mds/ISE102/week11_notes.md

 Sometimes it's 15 ms since last frame, sometimes 60.
 If we moved at a set speed-per-frame, **a series of short frames would move us less total distance than a series of long frames.** That's what slow down is in old frame-based games.

-#### Write psuedocode that

-* Moves at a square right at 10 cells per second
-* Note current cell by rounding to nearest whole integer
-* Checks if square has entered a new cell
-* If it has, print a message.
-* If cell is beyond final cell (29) move it to 0.

-#### Write an OLC console game that:

-Does what your psuedocode did.

-___

-## Using objects for small things vs structs

-Should I have objects that are smart and hide their functionality?
-Or just structs that I update?

 ### smart snake, simple head/parts